LEFTLANE

 Frequently asked questions

-Can I drive in New Zealand on my US license?
+Can Americans drive in New Zealand?

 Are travel times in New Zealand really longer than the map suggests?